the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Salvaged Helicopter's movement points are reduced to 5, its ranged strength is reduced to 40, but its Production cost is reduced from 200 to 150.
 - Naval units no longer have doubled movement in Coast tiles.
 Early/mid-game naval units (excepting Mariners' replacements) are also no longer able to evade melee attacks.
 - Attack Boats (and the Mariners' replacement) no longer require Factories to build, so they're now properly available at Steam Power instead of being forced to wait until Manufacturing.
 They can now also spawn as Barbarian units.
 - Machine Guns are now Shooter units with the Personnel modifier, and start with Logistics.
+However, their Production cost is increased from 150 to 205 and their defense strength is reduced from 50 to 30.
 - Mechanized Workers can now terraform tiles and start with 2 charges.
 Terrains excluded: Mountain, Permafrost, Swamp, Spring, Rubble, Ruins, Ice.
 - Scouts (and New Star's replacement) now upgrade to Forward Observers instead of Gunmen.
 Also, Forward Observers cannot be used to capture cities.
 - Tanks can now appear as Barbarian units (the Barbarian version is the Killdozer which is available earlier for them and doesn't spend movement points to pillage).